farmOS/farmOS/docs/hosting/composer.md

 ### Building the codebase

-To build you farmOS project's codebase, run the following command:
+To build your farmOS project's codebase, run the following command:

     composer install --no-dev